Post a Smart Offer

 The tutorial assumes knowledge of solidity development.

-Follow to create a new tutorial
+Follow preparation to create a new

-Open your favorite solidity editor inside that folder.
+tutorialfolder.Open your favorite solidity editor inside that folder.

-It is assumed that the ADMIN_ADDRESS
+It is assumed that the

-has enough native tokens to complete the steps.
-(If you're using the foundry setup in then the ADMIN_ADDRESS
+ADMIN_ADDRESShas enough native tokens to complete the steps.
+(If you're using the foundry setup in Set Up Your Local Environment then theADMIN_ADDRESSis set to one of the Foundry test addresses with some native tokens.)

-provides a safety harness to make it easier to correctly interact with Mangrove, you can read more about it .
+We want to create a new contract OfferMakerTutorial to implement an offer logic and utilize the Direct contract in our strat-library for this purpose.
+Direct provides a safety harness to make it easier to correctly interact with Mangrove, you can read more about it here.

-Start by creating a new OfferMakerTutorial.sol
+Start by creating a new OfferMakerTutorial.sol file in the src folder, and add the following pieces:

 Add the imports we are going to need, along with a standard solidity preamble.